ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 published: true
 title: Old Computers and gizmos for sale
 ---
-I'm selling some old computers and other gizmos to make some extra cash and to make things easier for our upcoming move.
+I'm selling some old computers and other gizmos.
+I bought a coffee shop, and this will help fund our first few weeks.
 This is a list of the things I still have available, along with a short description.
 I'll keep this up to date as things sell, and will provide additional photos upon request.

 See something you need?
 Reach out to me on [twitter](https://twitter.com/ajroach42), the [fediverse](https://retro.social/@ajroach42), or send me an email (me at andrewroach.net).

 ## Apple IIc
 I have a great condition Apple IIc with carrying case, original power supply, and new power supply, a monochrome monitor, joystick, and a floppyEmu that can serve as a bootable disk for the IIc.
 It’s tested and working.